Sonnet 139

 Slight glistered as with snow that will not stay.

-Those dappled shadows that with aspects shift,
+Soft dappled shadows, that with aspects change;

 That from a nearer view would flee my sight,